Welcome to part II! This won’t make any sense without reading part I so do that if you didn’t already.

 previously computed, contexts.
 But most importantly, the list of

-that make it into the start category is growing
+fields from C that make it into the start category is growing

 throughout the fixpoint computation.
 It’s just the way those fields